How to Find Shopify Stores by App, Payment Method, or Tool

 Check individual storesStore Inspector extension (free)

-Bulk prospectingStore database with app filters
+Bulk prospectingStore database with app, payment, pixel, and missing-tool filters

 Find qualified leadsFilter by "uses" sophisticated apps